Skip to main content

 Filing Fee

-You may pay the fee with a money order, personal check, cashier’s check or pay by credit card using Form G-1450, Authorization for Credit Card Transactions.
+You can pay the fee with a money order, personal check, cashier’s check or pay by credit card or debit card using Form G-1450, Authorization for Credit Card Transactions.
 If you pay by check, you must make your check payable to the U.S. Department of Homeland Security.

 When you send a payment, you agree to pay for a government service.
-Filing and biometric service fees are final and non-refundable, regardless of any action we take on your application, petition, or request, or if you withdraw your request.
+Filing fees are final and non-refundable, regardless of any action we take on your application, petition, or request, or if you withdraw your request.
+If you pay by credit card or debit card, you cannot later dispute the payment.
 Use our Fee Calculator to help determine your fee.

-Pay each filing fee separately.
+If you are submitting multiple forms, pay each filing fee separately.
 We are transitioning to electronically processing immigration benefit requests, which requires us to use multiple systems to process your package.
-Because of this, you must pay each filing fee separately for any form you submit.
 We may reject your entire package if you submit a single, combined payment for multiple forms.

 Checklist of Required Initial Evidence (for informational purposes only)

 Please do not submit this checklist with your Form I-129F.
-It is an optional tool to use as you prepare your form, but does not replace statutory, regulatory, and form instruction requirements.
+The checklist is an optional tool to use as you prepare your form, but does not replace statutory, regulatory, and form instruction requirements.
 We recommend that you review these requirements before completing and submitting your form.
 Do not send original documents unless specifically requested in the form instructions or applicable regulations.

 Did you provide the following?